-Like Plumpjack’s names for their other wineries and businesses, Odette was sourced from historical literary works – in this case from a character written about by Shakespeare which also made an appearance in Tchaikovsky’s ballet, Swan Lake.
-The name was chosen because of the wines that come from this part of Napa (Stag’s Leap) and is a name that represents femininity, strength and power.
-In addition, coincidentally one of the judges in the famed Paris Tasting of 1976 was named Odette; one of the winning wines in this tasting was from the Stags Leap District from a winery located just south of Odette Estate.
+Like Plumpjack’s names for their other wineries and businesses, the name Odette was sourced from historical literary works – in this case from a character written about by Shakespeare which also made an appearance in Tchaikovsky’s ballet, Swan Lake.
+The name was chosen because of the wines that come from this part of Napa (Stags Leap District); it is a name that represents femininity, strength and power.
+In addition, coincidentally one of the judges in the famed Paris Tasting of 1976 was named Odette; one of the winning wines from this now historic tasting was from the Stags Leap District produced from Stag’s Leap Wine Cellars – located slightly to the south of Odette Estate.

-18,000 square feet of caves were tunneled through the hillside exiting on the other side.
-A state of the art small winery was built – it is one of just several in the Napa Valley that feature a living roof – with grasses and plants growing on top.
+The Steltzners tunneled 18,000 square feet of caves into the nearby hillside – with an exit on the other side of the hill.
+The caves are still here but are not used to host visitors.
+Slightly to the north of the hospitality center is a state-of-the-art small winery tucked against the lower hillsides of the Vaca mountain range.
+This winery is one of only several in the Napa Valley that feature a living roof – with grasses and plants growing on top.
 Along with this vegetation, the roof also contains 2,500 square feet of solar cells.
 The winery is Gold LEED certified.

-The lab contained within the winery is housed in one of the most unique environments of any lab in the valley!
-It is located inside old shipping containers that were rescued and remodeled from China.
+The lab contained within the winery is housed in one of the most unique environments of any lab in the valley.
+It is located inside old shipping containers that were purchased and remodeled from China.
 As a homage to their wine making team – the names of the primary team members each year are listed on the outside of one of these containers.

 Until their estate wines were released, Odette created Adaptation wines, a second label.
 These wines are all sourced from a variety of non estate vineyards and are poured in the tasting room.
 2013 was the last vintage of their Chardonnay but several reds continue to be produced each year including a Petite Sirah and a Cabernet Sauvignon.

-The 2014 Adaptation Sauvignon Blanc is blended with smaller amounts of Sémillon, Viognier and a Sauvignon Musqué clone.
-An interesting variety of fermentation vessels were used on this wine including Acacia Oak, French Oak, Stainless steel and then an additional blending within a concrete “egg”.
+The 2014 Odette Estate Adaptation Sauvignon Blanc is blended with smaller amounts of Sémillon, Viognier and a Sauvignon Musqué clone.
+An interesting variety of fermentation vessels were used on this wine including acacia Oak, French oak, stainless steel and an additional blending within a concrete “egg”.
 This wine shows notes of citrus blossom, lemon-lime characteristics on the bouquet.
-It is lively and zesty on the palate with more citrus characteristics with good acidity.
+It is lively and zesty on the palate with citrus characteristics along with excellent acidity.

-The first estate wine was the 2012 Cabernet Sauvignon.
-Aromatically this vintage shows ripe fruit on the bouquet with both voluptuous fruit and dessert spices present.
-There is a faint underlying dustiness that shows along with hints of cedar.
+The first wine from the property was the 2012 Odette Estate Cabernet Sauvignon.
+Aromatically this vintage shows a ripeness on the bouquet with both voluptuous fruit and dessert spices present.
+A faint underlying dustiness shows along with hints of cedar.
 The richness of fruit on the bouquet continues on the palate – the tannins are fairly soft and delicate and are well integrated within the wine – slightly chalky in nature lingering on the sides and on the back of the palate.
 While this wine is over 15% alcohol there is surprisingly good acidity (that we don’t often experience in higher alcohol wines from Napa) that is fairly evident towards the finish.

-The winery offers several different options for visitors including a private tour and tasting in the modern and elegantly decorated Estate Lounge (located in a separate building behind the main tasting room).
-This lounge offers great views of their nearby vineyards helped in part by large windows and rotating giant door that swivels open.
-Odette also offers a three-course meal in the Estate Lounge paired with some of their wines.
+The winery offers several different options for visitors including a private tour and tasting in the modern and elegantly decorated Estate Lounge (located in a separate building to the rear of the primary tasting room).
+This lounge offers excellent views of their nearby vineyards facilitated in part by large windows and a rotating giant door that swivels open.
+Odette Estate also offers a three-course meal in the Estate Lounge paired with some of their wines.

-And for those looking for the ultimate Plumpjack, Cade & Odette wine tasting the Anthology Tasting offers select wines from all three of their properties.
-As one of the partners in Odette, John Conover says about the wines offered in this tasting “if you are not a believer in terroir you will certainly be so after trying the wines from these three distinctive properties”.
+And for those looking for the ultimate Plumpjack, Cade & Odette wine tasting the Anthology Tasting offers select wines from all four of their properties.
+John Conover offered the following insight into this particular tasting, “if you are not a believer in terroir you will certainly be so after trying the wines from these three distinctive properties”.